Search for pair-production of vector-like quarks in $pp$ collision events at $\sqrt{s}=13$ TeV with at least one leptonically decaying $Z$ boson and a third-generation quark with the ATLAS detector: Data and simulated event samples

 The single-top processes were simulated with \POWHEGBOX~\cite{Frederix:2012dh,Re:2010bp} using the \NNPDF[3.0nlo] PDF set and interfaced to \PYTHIA[8.234] with the A14 tune.
 The samples are normalized to their respective NLO QCD cross-sections~\cite{Aliev:2010zk, Kant:2014oha} for the t-channel and s-channel, and with additional NNLL soft gluon terms for $Wt$ production~\cite{Kidonakis:2011wy, Kidonakis:2010ux,Kidonakis:2010tc}.
 The diagram-removal scheme~\cite{Frixione:2008yi} was used in the generation of $Wt$ events to address overlaps with the \ttbar sample.

 Signal samples for the pair production of $T$ and $B$ quarks were generated with \PROTOS~\cite{PROTOS} interfaced with \PYTHIA[8.186] using the \NNPDF[2.3lo] PDF set and the A14 tune.
+The samples were generated under the assumption that the coupling is small therefore the width of the VLQ is driven by the experimental resolution.
+The generated VLQ masses have widths typically smaller than 2\% of the mass.
 Masses from $\SI{600}{\GeV}$ to $\SI{2}{\TeV}$ were simulated in the singlet model, but with the \br for each of the three decays to a vector or Higgs boson fixed to $1/3$ for all samples.
 A \br reweighting procedure is performed event-by-event in order to achieve any \br configuration for a given VLQ mass, including the configurations expected for the doublet models.
 Dedicated signal samples in the doublet models for the $\SI{700}{\GeV}$ and $\SI{1.2}{\TeV}$ mass points were also produced to validate the reweighting procedure and to verify that the singlet and doublet signal kinematics are indistinguishable in the analysis as is assumed.
 The signal sample cross-sections were calculated with \TOPpp at NNLO+NNLL in QCD using the \MSTW[nnlo]~\cite{Martin:2009iq,Martin:2009bu,Martin:2010db} PDF set.